CreativeSDK/web-getting-started-samples/image-editor-angular-express/readme.md

 	1. This file is **gitignored** so you can avoid exposing your keys in GitHub

 1. In one terminal tab, run `gulp` and leave it running
-1. In a second terminal tab, run `npm start`
+1. In a second terminal tab, run `npm start`, then load `localhost:4545` in your browser

 ## Learn more